-The City of Hope Breast Surgical Oncology Fellowship is a 1-year training program accredited by the Society of Surgical Oncology (SSO).
-The mission of our breast surgical oncology training program is to educate future academic and community leaders in breast cancer treatment through sound multidisciplinary and advanced breast surgical training.
-One fellow is appointed each year.
-Our program follows the guidelines set forth by the SSO.
+Our Breast Surgical Oncology Fellowship is a one-year training program accredited by the Society of Surgical Oncology (SSO).
+The program aims to educate future academic and community leaders in breast cancer treatment through sound multidisciplinary and advanced breast surgical training.
+We appoint one fellow each year.

 Educational Conferences and Courses

-- Weekly Pre-operative Case Conference with the complex & general surgical oncology (CGSO) fellows
+- Weekly pre-operative case conference with the complex and general surgical oncology fellows

 - Breast Oncology Journal Club

 Opportunities for clinical and basic science research are abundant, based upon individual interests.
 Our fellows learn the fundamentals of research, including the basics of research design, data analysis and ethical conduct of research.
 With over 66 open breast clinical trials at our institution, our fellows will learn about various trial designs, from phase I trials to retrospective studies, and participate in our weekly multidisciplinary research conference.
 Clinical research projects are facilitated primarily through more extensive national databases.
 We expect our fellows to develop, complete, and present at least one research project under the mentorship of an identified faculty member.
 Our fellows receive instruction in abstract and manuscript preparation and is encouraged to present at a local, regional or national meeting.
 We also fund for travel to at least one national meeting for presentation.